 You won’t just stumble upon Camassia Natural Area.
 You need to know the way.
 Tucked between two neighborhoods, a high school and Interstate 205, are 26 acres of exceptional ecological diversity and geological formations.
 In 1962, this area was The Nature Conservancy’s first Oregon protectorate.
-Located above the Willamette River and the end of the Oregon Trail, this serene preserve sits in the middle of city life.
+Located in West Linn above the Willamette River and the end of the Oregon Trail, this serene preserve sits in the middle of city life.

 Paths and boardwalks meander through woodlands, across meadows, past small ponds and over seasonal wetlands.
 Wildflower fields are spectacular in spring.
 Year-round, more than 400 plant species tint the landscape.

 Camassia Natural Area is a rocky plateau formed millennia ago by flooding.
 Its namesake, the camas (common camas lily), was once a plentiful food source for native peoples of Canada and the Western U. S. Bulbs were harvested in fall and stored for winter meals.
 As Europeans moved west, much of the camas habitat was destroyed for farming.